-Seals, Dudel, Grantier and Gole; Trends in the interaction fo the strong acides HCI, HBr, and HI with a photoluminescing porous silicon surface; 1997; The Journal of Physical Chemistry B; pp. 8860-8864.
+Seals, Dudel, Grantier and Gole; Trends in the interaction for the strong acids HCI, HBr, and HI with a photoluminescing porous silicon surface; 1997; The Journal of Physical Chemistry B; pp. 8860-8864.

-Warntjes, Vieillard, Ozanam and Chazalviel; Electrochemical methozylation of porous silicon surface; Dec., 1995; J. Electrochem.
+Warntjes, Vieillard, Ozanam and Chazalviel; Electrochemical methozylation of porous silicon surface; Dec.
+1995; J. Electrochem.
 Soc., pp. 4138-4142.